Muslim conquests of Afghanistan: 7th century

 After appearing at Zarang, Abd al-Rahman ibn Samura and his force of 6,000 Arabs penetrated to the shrine of Zun in 653–654.
 He broke off a hand from the idol of Zun and plucked out the rubies used as its eyes to demonstrate to the marzban of Sistan that the idol could neither hurt nor benefit anyone.
 He also took Zabul by treaty by 656.
 In the shrine of Zoon in Zamindawar, it is reported that Samura "broke off a hand of the idol and plucked out the rubies which were its eyes in order to persuade the marzbān of Sīstān of the god's worthlessness."
 Samura explained to the marzbān: "my intention was to show you that this idol can do neither any harm nor good."
 Bost and Zabul submitted to the Arab invader by treaty in 656 CE.
-The Muslims soon lost these territories during the First Civil War (656-661).
+The Muslims soon lost these territories during the First Civil War (656–661).

-In 665 CE, after being reappointed to Sistan under Muawiyah, Samura defeated Zabulistan whose people had broken the earlier agreement.
+In 665 CE, after being reappointed to Sistan under Mu'awiya, Samura defeated Zabulistan whose people had broken the earlier agreement.
 Samura was replaced as governor by Rabi b.
 Ziyad and died in 50 AH (670 AD), while the king of Zabul rebelled along with the Kabul Shah and the two together reconquered Zabulistan and Rukhkhaj according to al-Baladhuri.

 Ar-Rabi, the Arab governor, however attacked the Zunbil at Bust and made him flee.
 He then pursued him to Rukhkhaj, where he attacked him and then subdued the city of ad-Dawar.
 Ziyad b.
 Abi Sufyan was appointed governor of Basra in 665, with Khorasan and Sistan coming under his mandate as well.
 He had first appointed Rabi to Sistan but replaced him later with 'Ubaydallah b.
 Abi Bakra.
 During this period, Zunbil's fierce resistance continued until he finally agreed to pay one million dirhams per Baladhuri and Tarikh-e-Sistan.
 The Zunbil also negotiated for a peace treaty for both Zabul and Kabul.